Mynster9361/mynster9361.github.io/_powershell_modules/actionablemessages/commands/Export-AMCardForEmail.md

 ```

 ### -Card
 The Adaptive Card object to embed in the email.
-This should be a hashtable created using
+This should be a hashtable created using `New-AMCard` and
-New-AMCard and populated with elements using Add-AMElement.
+populated with elements using `Add-AMElement`.

 ```yaml
 Type: Collections.Hashtable